Mahak Hospital and Rehabilitation Complex: Facilities

-These various parts of the complex have been furnished with the help of charitable individuals and in order to appreciate their generosity, each section has been named after the donor.
-By February 2007, final operational permits were granted by the Ministry of Health and the opening ceremony was held in April 2007.

 Oncology and Chemotherapy clinics of the hospital are offering daily services to children and the laboratory is routinely carrying out Biochemical, Hematological, Microbiological, And Hormonal tests.
 Spiral CT Scan, Digital Radiology, Sonography and MRI tests are offered using state of the art equipment and highly skilled supervision.
 The Radiotherapy section of the Mahak's Hospital is equipped with Liner Accelerator and Simulator.